Ky-Ng/Teochew-Linguistics/Tones.md

 | `213`<br>`11`<br><br><br><br><br> | `3`<br>`7`<br><br><br><br><br> | Departing<br><br><br><br><br><br> | `Low Tone Type` seems to follow the `213` modulation<br><br>`High Tone Type` seems to follow the opposite of `Rising` rather than `Departing` where the tone ends in the opposite `Tone Type` |
 | `2`<br>`5`                        | `4`<br>`8`                     | Entering<br>                      | Both `Tone Types` contour downwards--decrease in `F0` perhaps due to the final `glottal adduction`/`glottal stop`                                                                             |

 - It is not possible to directly draw a correlation between tone and vowel length as the contrastive tone pairs are not minimal.
-See section TODO for more details
+See [Future Investigations] for more details.

 ____
 [^1]: Low is also called "Dark" or `阴` in some literature